micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/IoT/index.md

 ![](./mqtt.png){:.img-responsive and style="max-width: 50%; margin-left: auto; margin-right: auto;"}

 All this is done over a TCP protocol allowing the connection between Clients and Brokers over WANs and the Internet.
-Such a connection is made statically.
-That is, the client must know the broker address before a first connection is made.
+Such a connection is made statically, i.e., the client must know the Broker address before a first connection is made.
 These communications could obey three different QoS specifying the delivery behaviour:

 * QoS0.